ViralTexts/gtr-clusters/clusters/18710615-sn82014064-SceneAtPereLaChaise.md

 lie in a double tier on the grass, powdered over
 with a coating of lime.
 There are many women
 amorg them, and faces the ferocity of which
-makes the sick to look upon
+makes the sick to look upon.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:dlc:batch_dlc_clark_ver03:data:sn82014064:no_reel:1871061501:0001/pct:32.359551,54.155990,8.717228,2.838725/!600,600/0/default.jpg"/>
 </td>